-Lemma Two models M, s, M', s' share the same modal theory up to depth $\kappa$ iff there exists a descending chain of sets of 'partial bisimulations' between them of length $\kappa$ , with zigzag conditions holding downward from levels $\beta+1$ to $\beta$ .
+Lemma Two models M, s, M', s' share the same modal theory up to depth κ iff there exists a descending chain of sets of 'partial bisimulations' between them of length κ , with zigzag conditions holding downward from levels β +1 to β .

-From #, modal definability of $\phi$ follows easily.
-Consider the set (!) of all complete modal descriptions up to depth $\kappa$ of all models for $\phi$ .
-Then $\phi$ is equivalent to the disjunction of all of these.
+From #, modal definability of φ follows easily.
+Consider the set (!) of all complete modal descriptions up to depth κ of all models for φ .
+Then φ is equivalent to the disjunction of all of these.
 (That it follows from each disjunct is the main content of #.)

-Proof of # Suppose that for each ordinal $\kappa$ , there are models M, s and M', s' with (i) M, $s \models \varphi$ , (ii) M, s and M', s' have the same modal theory up to depth $\kappa$ , but (iii) not M', $s' \models \varphi$ .
-By the above lemma, M and M' have a descending ' $\kappa$ -tower' of partial bisimulations.
-Now, this situation may be coded up by an infinitary first-order formula $\Phi(<)$ .
+Proof of # Suppose that for each ordinal κ , there are models M, s and M', s' with (i) M, s $\models \varphi$, (ii) M, s and M', s' have the same modal theory up to depth κ , but (iii) not M', s' $\models \varphi$.
+By the above lemma, M and M' have a descending ' κ -tower' of partial bisimulations.
+Now, this situation may be coded up by an infinitary first-order formula $\Phi(<)$.
 (This trick comes from a well-known proof of Lindström's Theorem.)
-Using fresh predicate letters A, B, $C^k$ , I, A, one states that A, A, while A while A is a A while A between matched members in the sequences A, A, where, the variable A is runs over an index set A linearly ordered by A, and we can also state the key zigzag properties.
-E.g., if A is a A where A is not a well-order.
+Using fresh predicate letters A, B, C^k, I, <, one states that $(\varphi)^A$, $(\neg \varphi)^B$, while C^k i x y is a (1+2k)-ary predicate defining a partial bisimulation of size k between matched members in the sequences x, y.
+Here, the variable i runs over an index set I linearly ordered by < , and we can also state the key zigzag properties.
+E.g., if C^k (i+1) x y and Au, R_a(x)ju, then there exists v with Bv, R_a(y)jv such that C^{k+1} i xu yv.
+Now, the Boundedness Theorem says that $\Phi(<)$ has a model in which < is not a well-order.
 That model, must have at least one countably descending chain of indices.
 Collecting all finite partial bisimulations along its stages, we get a true bisimulation, without a bound on its zigzag properties.
-But then, we have two models A, B connected by a bisimulation which disagree on $\phi$ : which refutes invariance for bisimulation.
+But then, we have two models A, B connected by a bisimulation which disagree on φ : which refutes invariance for bisimulation.